Funding splash for diversity

 Federal Labor has just announced a $1.85 million investment into multicultural communities in the south east if re-elected.

-The SMRC may finally have their own permanent home in a $1.25 million funding announcement and a $600,000 to Multicultural Youth Centre (CMY) to fund its feasibility study for a youth hub potentially in Dandenong.
+The SMRC may finally have their own permanent home in a $1.25 million funding announcement and a $600,000 to Centre for Multicultural Youth (CMY) to fund its feasibility study for a youth hub potentially in Dandenong.

 Bruce incumbent MP Julian Hill made the announcements on Tuesday morning (8 April) at the Southern Migrant Refugee Centre in Dandenong in presence of chief executive officers for both organisations and team members, Cassandra Fernando Federal MP for Holt and Mark Dreyfus, Attorney-General and Isaacs MP.